nomanapsis123/assignment-work/README.md

-# Microservices System with Auth & Product Catalog Services
+# Microservices System with Auth & Product Services

 This repository contains two independent microservices built with NestJS: